lomorage/homepage/content/installation-pi.md

 You may need to specify the mount directory if the USB drive is not mounted in "/media" directory.

 For example if you are using PCManFM, then the mount directory will be "/media/pi".
-To specify the mount directory to be "/media/pi", modify `ExecStart` in "/lib/systemd/system/lomod.service", and add paramter "--mount-dir" as below
+To specify the mount directory to be "/media/pi", modify `ExecStart` in "/lib/systemd/system/lomod.service", and add parameter "--mount-dir" as below

 ```
 ExecStart=/opt/lomorage/bin/lomod -b /opt/lomorage/var --mount-dir /media/pi  --max-upload 1 --max-fetch-preview 3